dannyd2083/NETXAI/README.md

 ## 📂 3.
 Dataset Setup

-**⚠️ The CTU-13 dataset is very large  and takes a long time to download.**
+**⚠️⚠️⚠️⚠️⚠️⚠️The CTU-13 dataset is very large  and takes a long time to download.**
 To avoid waiting, we recommend manually downloading from:
 https://mcfp.felk.cvut.cz/publicDatasets/CTU-13-Dataset/
 and extracting the dataset into the following path: